 While many employers only recognise A*-C grade GCSEs, others have criticised the qualification as lacking in challenge for more able pupils.
 With more and more students achieving A grades, the GCSE exam is widely perceived as getting easier and easier, and lacking an ‘absolute standard’.
 GCSEs are offered in England, Wales, and Northern Ireland with Scotland offering its own system of qualifications.
 Click here for a full account of the background, controversies and national statistics for GCSE.

 IGCSEs were introduced in 1988 and are internationally recognised qualifications.
 Candidates can sit IGCSE examinations all over the world.
 Offering over 70 subjects, IGCSEs are taken in over 120 countries.
 IGCSEs do not include coursework.
 Similar to GCSEs, they are perceived by some as academically more rigorous, and for this reason have recently been adopted by over 300 independent schools in the UK.
-In Febuary 2009, 16 Cambridge IGCSE syllabuses received accreditation from Ofqual, the government body that regulates qualifications, exams and tests in England.
+In February 2009, 16 Cambridge IGCSE syllabuses received accreditation from Ofqual, the government body that regulates qualifications, exams and tests in England.
 IGCSEs are widely accepted by universities and colleges as part of their entry requirements.
-IGCSEs are offered by Cambridge and Edexcel exam boards and you can find more information about them on the webpages linked here.
+IGCSEs are offered by Cambridge, Edexcel and AQA exam boards and you can find more information about them on the web pages linked here.

 As part of its shake up of national qualifications in which academic diplomas are to be dropped, the government is to allow IGCSEs to be taught in state schools.
 Schools Minister, Nick Gibb, said that